 Call now to speak to an immigration expert on 0203 5245439

-Businesses already holding a sponsorship licence
+Businesses already holding a sponsor licence

 Advice to EEA nationals already employed or residing in the UK

-How NA Law Solicitors can help
+How can NA Law Solicitors help?

 NA Law Solicitors can advise on how employers can safeguard their workforce post-Brexit.
-We can provide advice on how to apply for a Tier 2 Sponsorship licence to continue employing migrants after Brexit.
+We can also provide advice on how to apply for a sponsor licence to continue employing migrants after Brexit.

-- Tier 2 Sponsorship licence applications
+- Sponsor licence applications

 - Audit existing HR and record keeping systems

-- Request and assign Tier 2 certificates of sponsorship
+- Request and assign certificates of sponsorship

-- Advise on the Tier 2 genuine vacancy requirement
+- Advise on the genuine vacancy requirement

 - Audit existing HR systems to ensure that you are fully prepared for Brexit